burnsbert/tagtacular/readme.txt

 See online documentation for complete instructions.
 Requires jquery.js and jqueryui.js.
 ===================================================

+Go here to see it in action: http://gototech.com/tagtacular/sample/

 Tagtacular.js is an open source tag management library released under the Mozilla Public License, Version 2.0.
 The goals of this project are:

 * very easy to setup with default behavior